Croton Petra Plants for Sale Online

 Croton petra adds a bright, colorful look to spaces indoors and outside.
-It does best in bright indirect to bright direct light.
-Croton petra grows upright, and in their native habitat become small woody shrubs or hedges.
+It does best in bright indirect to direct light.
+Croton's grows upright, and in their native habitat become small woody shrubs or hedges.
 The orange, red, and yellow foliage brings personality and lightens indoor spaces.
 With a naturally compact habit, Croton petra can be pruned to encourage branching.

-These bold plants perform well indoors or outside where hardy in full sun.
-Croton petra does best if given lots of light, high humidity, and not allowed to dry out completely.
+These bold plants perform well indoors or outside during the warmer months.
+Croton petra does best if given lots of light, high humidity, and not being allowed to dry out completely.
 This eye-catching plant keeps its brightly colored foliage as it continues to grow upwards.
 Croton petra does well if kept as a tropical and allowed to vacation outdoors for the summer in part to full sun, they can be brought indoors and given bright, direct light all winter.

 |Mature Height:||6 to 8 Feet|